panda-official/TimeSwipe/docs/Using the Raspberry Pi as programmer with openOCD.md

 ### Starting openOCD:

-In "home/pi" type \<sudo openocd -f PandaOCD.cfg>.
+Run `sudo openocd -f PandaOCD.cfg`.

 You should see something like: